Posted: Jan 22, 2024 9:09 AM Updated: Jan 22, 2024 9:09 AM

-Bitcoin price fell below $41,000 after the SEC-approved Grayscale Bitcoin ETF suffered investor outflow.
+Bitcoin price falls below $41,000 as investors exit the SEC-approved Grayscale Bitcoin Trust.

 The price of decentralized cryptocurrency Bitcoin (BTC) fell below $41,000 on Monday morning, continuing its downward slide since the U.S. Securities and Exchange Commission (SEC) approved several spot Bitcoin ETFs in the United States earlier this month.
 According to data from CoinGecko, Bitcoin is currently trading around $40,960 (at the time of writing), reflecting a 2.4% decline on the day and a 4.5% decline over the past week.